 Children at First Friends, from toddlers through sixth grade, are an important part of our church family.
 Their INNER TABLE is fostered by the encouragement to read and memorize scripture as well as teaching them to talk to God in prayer.
 Often there is devotional material that can be taken home in order to further strengthen their relationship with God.
 The COMMON TABLE fellowship happens during the Sunday School Hour and during Kid Connection.
 Weekly, children learn from and discuss bible based curriculum to help them grow in their faith alongside their friends.
 Their GATHERED TABLE occurs on Wednesday nights at Friends For Christ (FFC).
 Here, kids meet together, share a meal, hear the Word, learn from scripture, play games, and create art.
 The children’s MISSION TABLE is mostly lived out in their schools and communities as they express their faith in Jesus to those around them.
 Many also participate in service projects and interact with their friends in a way that shows the grace and compassion of Christ.

-Youth at the Tables
+Teens at the Tables